BinaryCat17/Graphics/docs/roadmap.md

 - [x] **Refactor: Auto-Layout Buttons:** Remove hardcoded widths (e.g., "Clear" button) and use padding/flex-growth for localization support.
 - [x] **Refactor: Z-Layer Constants:** Replace magic float values (`-9.985`, etc.) with a centralized `LayerDepth` enum or constants system to prevent sorting fragility.
 - [ ] **Refactor: Input State Machine:** Replace the growing switch-statement in `math_editor_update` with a formal State Machine (Idle, DraggingNode, DraggingWire) for maintainability.
-- [ ] **Architecture: Custom UI Widgets:** Investigate wrapping Wires/Ports into a custom `UiElement` type (or specific render pass) to unify them with the standard UI sorting/clipping logic.
 - [ ] **Fix: Sidebar Overflow:** Resolve layout overlap where the "Clear" button covers the "Time" palette item by adjusting container height or enabling scrolling.
 - [ ] **Fix: Dangling Wire Artifact:** Investigate and fix the stray wire curve rendering artifact visible below the Multiply node.
 - [ ] **Refactor: Inspector Style:** Style the white placeholder rectangle in the Properties panel to match the dark theme.